codekansas/pydata-carolinas-2016/README.md

 # pydata-carolinas-2016

-My tutorial for PyData Carolinas 2016
+My tutorial for PyData Carolinas 2016.
+I start out with the basics of Theano and Keras, then dive a bit deeper with word embeddings and recurrent networks, and finish by talking about and visualizing how one type of attention works for RNNs.

 Short URL to this page: [goo.gl/pem8Pf](http://goo.gl/pem8Pf)